wltechblog/thingino-installers/README.md

 > [!NOTE]
 > Follow the README in the subdirectory named for your camera, THIS OVERRIDES WHAT I SHOW IN A VIDEO

+## THINGINO

+Thingino is an open source firmware replacement for Ingenic powered devices, mostly IP Cameras!
+Check out the Thingino project homepage at https://thingino.com and the project repo at https://github.com/themactep/thingino-firmware !

 ## A note about UPDATES

 The images in the installers are updated once a week, you probably want to do a full upgrade after installing!